HISPANIC • LATINO/A • LATINX

 The dictionary defines Latin American as a people or culture of Latin American origin or descent (For U.S. populations, the X in Latinx is used as a gender-neutral or nonbinary alternative to Latino or Latina).
 Latin America includes countries in the Americas where a romance language predominates.
 This includes, Spanish, Portuguese, French, and the creole languages.
 Mexico, Central and South America, and Cuba, the Dominican Republic, Puerto Rico and Haiti in the Caribbean are included because they were all once under Spanish, Portuguese and French colonial rule.

 Enslavement and the slave trade existed longer in South America and in certain parts of the Caribbean than in the United States, even though Black people in these countries were able to hold onto their African heritage longer preserving African derived languages, religions and hairstyles, unfavorable attitudes toward Black hair texture and darker skin tones exist in damaging ways.
-The natural hair movement that is present the US is also present in Latin America the Caribbean and continues to grow.
-This helps to change the narrative and more Black Latin Americans and Caribbeans are embracing their rich history and African “roots.”
-2016 study by Univision found that Latinas learn about beauty from their mothers at a young age, with 66% saying they were told maintaining their appearance is important.
-With the growth of the natural hair movement, the maintenance of that appearance will become less and less influenced by Eurocentric beauty standards.
-Knowing our hairitage challenges the notion in the United States, Latin American and the Caribbean that Black hair is not beautiful.
+The natural hair movement is influencing how people in the US, Latin America the Caribbean embrace their natural curls.
+A 2016 study by Univision found that Latinas learn about beauty from their mothers at a young age, with 66% saying they were told that maintaining their appearance is important.
+With the growth of the natural hair movement, and Latinx beauty creators/entrepreneurs beauty standards are becoming redefined.
+Knowing our hairitage is a solution to normalizing diversity in the beauty industry and creating space for international beauty to be represented.

 THE HAIRITAGE OF LATIN AMERICA